Spanish–Taíno War of San Juan–Borikén: Agüeybana's domain

 The royal family that ruled over most of Borikén, now known as Puerto Rico, during the pre-Columbian Taíno period used the honorific "Agüeybana" a title that was akin to "High Chief", which has been translated as the European concept of "king" in some English sources, and that also doubled as a family name.
-(Note: The title of Agüeybana is Arawak in origin, and is roughly translated as "Plumage of the Sun".
+(Note: The title of Agüeybana is Arawakan in origin, and is roughly translated as "Plumage of the Sun".
 Although more common, Cayetano Coll y Toste's translation as "The Great Sun" is erroneous.)
 The title itself carried notable sociological and communal connotations, with its holder being revered and given utmost respect among the population.
 The Agüeybana family lived in Cayabo, located in the southern region of the main island of Puerto Rico, an agriculturally fertile region, from which they coordinated military and political actions with the lesser caciques (in regions that ranged from the central area of Utuado and Orocovis to Arecibo, among others) scattered through the central, east, and west regions, as well as the islands of Vieques and St. Croix.

 There were, however, signs that their domain was still in the consolidating stage despite being the oldest cacical alliance in the Caribbean (extending some 300–400 years before 1511) and the most important of Borikén, such as the presence of some independent caciques in the region.
 The caciques in the northeast had their own interests.
 Not counting political alliances and subordinate caciques, their personal domain extended from modern day began at the salt marshes at Ponce and extended through the mouth of the Jacaguas river and beyond, comprising the municipalities of Juana Díaz, Villalba, Coamo, Peñuelas, and Salinas.
 It is likely that their domain also covered a space left blank by the conquistadores when describing the political divisions of the southern coast, between the lands of caciques Abey and Yauco.